 Welcome to the OxNet North East/Ordered Universe Easter School in Virtual Form.
 This mode of delivery will allow you read the materials provided, listen to the lectures and talks, and to reflect on the information and interpretations, and then to produce a report.
-The school is organised around the third treatise by Robert Grosseteste, On the Sphere, written between 1215 and 1220, which explores astronomy and geography.
+The school is organised around the third treatise by Robert Grosseteste, On the Sphere, written, probably, between 1215 and 1221, which explores astronomy and geography.
 The treatise reflects on why astronomy is important, how the world we live in fits into the universe, astronomical phenomena such as eclipses, and the habitability of the earth.
-The school will be led by Giles Gasper, Walker Christian, Ana Dias, and Sigbjørn Sønnesyn (Durham University), Claire Ungley (Southmoor Academy) and students from Durham University.
+The school will be led by Giles Gasper (Durham University) and Claire Ungley (Southmoor Academy) and students from Durham University.

-Course: the Easter School runs across six days and will focus on the following areas:
+Course: the Easter School will run online, and will have formal contact in the week commencing formally across five days and will focus on the following areas:

 All of these areas are to be found in different pages of this website – so return to the main menu under Schools and the Easter School and pages will appear on the right.
-They will be password-protected, and we’ll let open up the material gradually over the week, to let you focus and progress through the course.
-Alternatively you will find links to the pages in the Timetable below, on the appropriate section.
+They will be password-protected, and we’ll let you have the codes so that you can start to explore the material.

 Assessment: The Guidebook in Section 1, Medieval Science and the Body, contains 5 questions at the back.
 The first part of your assessment will be to write 200 words in response to each of the questions; 1000 in total.

 The second part of the assessment is a more reflective report of 1000 words on one of the following questions: